Studio D: Fraticelli leadership (1987–90)

 In the place of resident filmmakers came a new generation of artists from across the country.
 While only seventeen films were released during Fraticelli's tenure, among them were Shaffer's last film for Studio D (in production prior to Fraticelli's appointment), the groundbreaking documentary on child sexual abuse, To a Safer Place, and Gail Singer's short excerpt from Abortion: Stories From North and South, A Mother and Daughter on Abortion, which renewed public criticism of Studio D by REAL Women of Canada.
 Fraticelli had brokered an innovative partnership with renowned poet Dionne Brand to develop a series of films on Black Canadian women's experiences, called Women at the Well, and spearheaded Five Feminist Minutes, a continuation of Studio D's practice of "quilt films", which screened at most feminist film festivals across the country.
-Arguably her most significant contribution to Studio D was the creation of the New Initiatives in Film program.
-Co-created by Fraticelli and filmmaker Sylvia Hamilton, the program's mandate was to provide filmmaking opportunities to women of colour and First Nations women.
+Arguably her most significant contribution to Studio D was the launch of the New Initiatives in Film program, which had been initiated by Ginny Stikeman who dedicated herself to mentoring new filmmakers.
+Co-created with independent filmmaker Sylvia Hamilton, the program's mandate was to provide filmmaking opportunities to women of colour and First Nations women.
 Fraticelli had ambitions to break with the in-house style that was heavily influenced by Shannon's aversion to artistic or experimental documentary.
 "As far as I was concerned, we had the right to be artists, not just social workers," Fraticelli explains.
 "I wanted these women filmmakers to challenge the form of filmmaking, as well as the context, and I think other women at the studio had a problem with this."

 Despite Fraticelli's advancement of both diversity and artistry within Studio D, she faced insurmountable challenges.
 She was accused of "brutal behaviour," by past members of Studio D, and frustrated by the NFB's budget cutting and broken promises which ricocheted into criticism by independent filmmakers that they were not being given the opportunities she allegedly promised.
 She left in March 1990.
 Two years later, Shannon retired.